pinoOgni/ebpf-samples/README.md

 ### Notes

 I'm using the [cilium/ebpf](https://github.com/cilium/ebpf) library.
 Maybe I'll add some example with libbpf.
-The headers used are taken from the same library.
+The headers used are taken from the same library and I added some modifications.